programmfabrik/easydb-documentation/en/glossar/glossar.md

 Refers to a defined input mask which makes input fields available to the user in the front end.
 These can be defined by the administrator, depending on the context.

 ## Multilingual
 Easydb offers the possibility to activate several languages ​​for the application (system), the data and the search, if this function has been installed.
-Please refer to [Language Settings] (../ webfrontend / userprefs / language /) for the settings.
+Please refer to [Language Settings](../webfrontend/userprefs/language/) for the settings.

 ## Meta Data
 The information about data, E.g., information that may be contained in image files (e.g., IPTC, XMP, EXIF).